ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 ## Step 2.2: Tracking Hurricanes!
 **Switch driver and navigator if you have not yet done so**

-This part of the assignment is based on the following assignment: http://nifty.stanford.edu/2018/ventura-hurricane-tracker/irma-assignment.html (http://nifty.stanford.edu/2018/ventura-hurricane-tracker/irma-assignment.html)
+This part of the assignment is based on [a SIGCSE Nifty Assignment](http://nifty.stanford.edu/2018/ventura-hurricane-tracker/irma-assignment.html).

 In this part, you and your partner will use the Turtle to animate the paths of some real hurricanes!
 Your goal is to build a program that functions like the one in [this video](https://youtu.be/c2uRG42M_nc).
 Here are the details.

 ### Understand the starter code
 Open the starter file `irma.py` in gVim.